lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

   with the head slightly flexed and elevated.
 Legs were also flexed and kept high, placing the bed axis such that the head stayed slightly below the level of the heart.
 All pressure points were well-padded.
 The hair was clipped over the planned incision.
   Pre-prepping was done with chlorhexidine solution.
 The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs and motor evoked potentials were obtained.
-The patient underwent co-registration of the preoperative stereotactic MRI with her surface landmarks.
+The patient underwent co-registration of the preoperative stereotactic MRI with his surface landmarks.
 The craniotomy was outlined according to the registration to expose healthy duramater margins.</div>

 ### OPERATIVE TECHNIQUE:
 <div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
 A bicoronal incision behind the hair line and centered on the lesion, was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
 A large periostium flap was dissected separately and preserved for later reconstruction of the duramater.
 The scalp and the external table of the calvaria bone were noted as normal with no hypertrophic arteries.</div>